fgimian/gnome-zoomer/README.md

 increment.
 This may be easily assigned to a keyboard shortcut in GNOME so that the user may zoom in with shortcuts using their chosen increment.

+This utility works on both Xorg and Wayland, however I'm currently not aware of a way to assign it to assign a mouse wheel shortcut for it in Wayland at present.

 ## Compiling the Binary

 ```bash